Table of contents

 - Trained Operator

-- A healthcare professional trained in the usage of Byteflies Kits and its accessories.
+- A healthcare professional trained in the usage of Byteflies Kit.

 - A patient or subject with a clinical need for biopotential and/or motion monitoring and/or their caregiver.

-The Byteflies Kit and its accessories are intended to be used by Trained Operators who configure the Byteflies Kit and its accessories in a medical environment (e.g. hospital).
-Users are wearers of the Sensor Dot, not operators of the Byteflies Kit, and are 4 years of age or older.
-Once the correct set up is configured, the User can take the Byteflies Kit and applicable accessories home to continue recording data as instructed by the Trained Operator.
-The User may be required to return to the medical environment for removal or reconfiguration of Byteflies Kit components and accessories by the Trained Operator.
+The Byteflies Kit is intended to be used by Trained Operators who configure the Byteflies Kit and its accessories in a medical environment (e.g. hospital).
+Users are wearers of the Sensor Dot, not operators of the Byteflies Kit, and are 3 years of age or older.
+Once the correct set up is configured, the User can take the Byteflies Kit home to continue recording data as instructed by the Trained Operator.
+The User may be required to return to the medical environment for removal or reconfiguration of Byteflies Kit components by the Trained Operator.

-The Byteflies Kit and its accessories are intended for prescription use in the home, healthcare facility, or clinical research environment to acquire, record, and transmit physiological and behavioral signals from Users.
+The Byteflies Kit is intended for prescription use in the home or healthcare facility to acquire, record, and transmit physiological and behavioral signals from Users.
 It acquires, records and transmits electroencephalogram (EEG), electrocardiogram (ECG), heart rate (HR), respiratory rate (RR), electromyogram (EMG), and/or electrooculogram (EOG) signals, with optional accelerometer (ACC), gyroscope (GYR), and activity index (AI) signals.
 It only acquires these signals, no diagnostic claims are made about the User’s condition.

 - Have been diagnosed with or are suspected to have life-threatening conditions that could result in immediate danger;